graphcore/examples/applications/tensorflow/bert/README.md

 #### Pre-training of BERT LARGE on Wikipedia

 The steps to follow to run the BERT LARGE model are exactly the same as before.
-As first you need to create the Wikipedia pret-raining data using the script in the Dataset folder, see the readme there for the details.
+As first you need to create the Wikipedia pre-training data using the script in the Dataset folder, see the README there for the details.
 After this you can run BERT LARGE on 16 IPUs at batch size 65k using LAMB with:

 ```shell